haroonhublikar12/Salary-Prediction-Using-Machine-Learning/README.md

-# Salary Prediction-Using Machine Learning
+# Salary Prediction Using Machine Learning

 A simple salary prediction machine learning model, based on linear regression.
 It requires a dataset with two points, which is used for training.